Minimalist Solutions To Online Shopping Addiction and Overspending

 - I ask myself if I could borrow the item.

-- I ask if buying the item used would satisfy my need.
+- I ask whether buying a used item would meet my needs.

-If you realize your online shopping addiction and overspending is a larger problem than you can handle please seek professional help.
+If you realize your online shopping addiction and overspending are a larger problem than you can handle, please seek professional help.

 The influence of Online shopping addiction is becoming so predominant that we seriously need to start to worry.
 The ease of access to get whatever you want to be delivered to your doorstep is a factor making this addiction problem prevail.
 This problem is beginning to affect those that sell offline because a lot of people prefer buying online.